cellery-io/sdk/README.md

 - [What's next?](#whats-next)

 In addition, here are some other documents you may wish to read:
-- [Cell Based Architecture](docs/cba.md) - explains the concepts of Cell based Architecture
+- [Cell Based Architecture](https://github.com/wso2/reference-architecture/blob/master/reference-architecture-cell-based.md) - explains the concepts of Cell based Architecture
 - [Cellery Architecture](docs/cellery-architecture.md) - explains the high-level architecture of Cellery
 - [How to code cells?](docs/cell-reference.md) - explains how Cellery cells are written
 - [CLI commands](docs/cli-reference.md) - reference for CLI commands
-- [Samples](https://github.com/wso2-cellery/samples) - a collection os useful samples
+- [Samples](https://github.com/wso2-cellery/samples) - a collection of useful samples
-- [Cellery Community](docs/community.md) - describes how to get involved and contribute to the Cellery project
+- [Cellery community](docs/community.md) - describes how to get involved and contribute to the Cellery project

-You'll find many other useful documents on our [Wiki](https://wso2-cellery.github.io/wiki).
+- [Cellery roadmap](https://github.com/wso2-cellery/sdk/wiki) - provides the roadmap of the Cellery project

 ## Introduction